BAVARIAN PLANT NO. 2 (Operating 1949-1954; Sold in 1956)

 BAVARIAN PLANT NO. 2

 After WWII, the Bavarian Brewing Co. was unable to brew enough beer to sell.
 Their solution to the problem was to acquire the Heidelberg Brewing Co. and use their brewery property located several blocks north of the Bavarian Brewery as a second plant.
-It was located in Covington, KY, between 4th and 5th and Philadelphia and Bakewell Streets.
+It was located in Covington, KY, between Bakewell and Philadelphia streets on the north side of 4th Street.
 In January of 1949, the Bavarian Directors approved the purchase of the Heidelberg for $400,000.
 Terms included a down payment of $100,000 and a note of $300,000 bearing interest at 4.5 percent.
 This offer was accepted by Heidelberg's shareholders on February 15, 1949.
 The purchase included all the land, buildings, plant, fixtures, machinery and equipment, which also secured the loan.
 However, 15 trucks, all bottles and cooperage were excluded from securing the loan.
 (See Schott Family & Post WWII).

 Bavarian obtained occupancy to the former Heidelberg Brewery in March of 1949.
 Their first order of business was to make it suitable for their own operations.
 To do so, they needed to make some changes to the brewery, modifying some equipment.
 In addition, they needed to repaint 15 trucks, barrels and other items they acquired, which referenced Heidelberg or their former brands.
 Further, it was necessary to determine what to do with beer that was being aged in Heidelberg's oak storage tanks.
 In order to avoid paying tax on the beer, Bavarian decided to dispose of this beer, as explained in the text below.